-PwC's global strategy, The New Equation, responds to fundamental changes in the world, including technological disruption, climate change and fractured geopolitics.
-The New Equation focuses on two interconnected needs that clients face: to build trust, which has never been more important, nor more difficult, and to deliver sustained outcomes in an environment where competition and the risk of disruption are more intense than ever and societal expectations have never been greater.
+PwC's global strategy, The New Equation, addresses the fundamental changes in our world, including technological disruption, climate change, and geopolitical instability.
+It focuses on two interconnected client needs: building trust, which is now more crucial and challenging than ever, and achieving sustained outcomes in a highly competitive and disruptive environment with heightened societal expectations.